 2. Keep the boiled water for the end.

-4. Add 1 flour teaspoon to a pan already warm with olive oil.
+4. Add one tablespoon of flour to a pan already warm with olive oil.

 5. Saute the ham cubes in the pan during aprox.
 3 minutes.

 6. Pour olive oil in a big anti-adherent pot.

 7. Add the boiled artichokes (cut in two pieces), the green peas , the green beans and some olive oil from the pan into the pot and some ham cubes too.

 8. Add asparagus (not their head that we put at the end).